 Contact Jissai (email@example.com) for RZC Zoom access, questions about Private Instruction, or to reserve a seat at HPWZ.
 You may extend this schedule even more by attending Louisville Zen Center's regular Sunday evening sitting on Zoom.

 February 21-25, 2023, Rochester Zen Center 4-Day Hybrid Sesshin led by Sensei Donna Kowal

 March 25-April 1, 2023, Rochester Zen Center 7-Day Hybrid Sesshin led by Sensei John Pulleyn

 May 5-7, 2023, Rochester Zen Center 2-Day Hybrid Sesshin led by Ven.
 Jissai Prince-Cherry

 Sesshins (Zen meditation retreats held in silence and seclusion) are offered about once a month at Louisville Zen Center's mother temple, Rochester Zen Center.
 They vary in length from two to seven days.
 About ten hours of formal zazen is done each day, and more hours of informal zazen are encouraged.
 One-to-one instruction is offered three times daily.
 As sesshins are rigorous, demanding a great deal of the sitter, it is advisable to be sitting regularly at home and with a group (in-person or virtually) before applying.

-Part-timers are welcome, but if you want one-to-one instruction you must attend at least two of the four blocks of sitting including one in which instruction is offered.
+You may attend in-person at Rochester Zen Center or online via RZC Zoom.
+Part-timers are welcome online, but if you want one-to-one instruction you must attend at least two of the four blocks of sitting including one in which instruction is offered.
 Here is the daily schedule.
 Here's how to set up for online sesshin and here is the application and fee information.

 Louisville Zen Center